dbquayle/Test-240717/doc/ARCH.md

 ## Database, Orchestration, and Scheduler

 This is in the second layer, and the second layer is the heart of the application.
 This layer requires the most security.
-Generally speaking, when implementing a layer like this, I prefer to bar all inbound connections and only allow it to initialte connections to other components.
+Generally speaking, when implementing a layer like this, I prefer to bar all inbound connections and only allow it to initiate connections to other components.

 ### Postgres